BOYJZ/Auto-focusing/README.md

 # Auto-focusing
-Try to find the location of maximum of a noisy gaussian function/n Method1:traditional gradient search
+Try to find the location of maximum of a noisy gaussian function\n Method1:traditional gradient search
 Method2:PSO---no gradient
 Method3:Genetic PSO---no gradient